Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

-\textbf{Backpressure.} Our control approach is inspired by the celebrated backpressure methodology of \citet{tassiulas1992stability} for the control of queueing networks.
+\textbf{Motivation for our control policy.} Our control approach is inspired by the celebrated backpressure methodology of \citet{tassiulas1992stability} for the control of queueing networks.
 Backpressure simply uses queue lengths as congestion costs (the shadow prices to the flow constraints; the flow constraint for each queue is that the inflow must be equal to the outflow in the long run), and chooses a control decision at each time which maximizes the myopic payoff inclusive of congestion costs.
-Concretely, in our baseline entry control setting, backpressure admits a demand if and only if the payoff of serving the demand plus the origin queue length exceeds the destination queue length.
-This simple approach has been used very effectively in a range of settings arising in cloud computing, networking, etc.; see, e.g. \cite{georgiadis2006resource}.
+Concretely, in the special case where entry control is the only leverage, backpressure admits a demand if and only if the payoff of serving the demand plus the origin queue length exceeds the destination queue length.
+This simple approach has been used very effectively in a range of settings arising in cloud computing, networking, etc.; see, e.g., \cite{georgiadis2006resource}.
 Backpressure is provably near-optimal (in the large market limit) in many settings where payoffs accrue from serving jobs, because it has the property of executing dual stochastic gradient descent (SGD) on the controller's deterministic (continuum limit) optimization problem.
-As we discuss next, this property breaks down when the so-called ``no-underflow constraint'' binds, making it very challenging to use backpressure in our setting (indeed, this difficulty appears to be the reason that backpressure has not yet been proposed as a control approach in such settings with circulating resources).
+However, this property breaks down when the so-called ``no-underflow constraint'' binds, making it challenging to use backpressure in our setting.

-\textbf{Main challenge: no-underflow constraint.} The control policy must satisfy the \emph{no-underflow constraint}, namely, that each decision to admit a demand unit needs to be backed by an available supply unit at the origin node of the demand.
-This constraint couples together the present and future decisions, and presents a challenge in deploying the backpressure methodology in numerous settings, including ours.